-3.2.1 It should be noted that listed buildings are protected for their special architectural or historic interest therefore these elements of its significance are of particular importance.

-- 3.2.2 28 Mornington Terrace is part of the row of houses originally named Friedenstein Terrace.
+- 3.2.1 It should be noted that listed buildings are protected for their special architectural or historic interest therefore these elements of its significance are of particular importance. - 3.2.2 55 Mornington Terrace is part of the row of houses originally named Friedenstein Terrace.
 It is a good example of speculative development of middle class housing during the mid-nineteenth century when there was significant housing demand for a growing population and general migration towards town and cities.
 Mornington Road was created on farm land on the edge of the small village of Camden immediately to the north of London.
-Camden was rapidly transforming from a small randomly set out historic village to a new late Georgian and Victoria town. - 3.2.3 28 Mornington Terrace has SIGNIFICANT architectural, historic and aesthetic value as part of the terrace, originally designed as a single, architecturally uniform, row of houses. - The landscape and setting of Mornington Terrace have been substantially altered with the demolition of the semi-detached villas along the western side of Mornington Terrace with the widening of the rail cutting in 1900-1905.
+Camden was rapidly transforming from a small randomly set out historic village to a new late Georgian and Victoria town. - 3.2.3 The first floor retains some early plaster detailing with early joinery including windows, shutters, chair rails and picture rails.
+The interior has SIGNIFICANT architectural and historical value. - 3.2.4 55 Mornington Terrace has SIGNIFICANT architectural, historic and aesthetic value as part of the terrace, originally designed as a single, architecturally uniform, row of houses. - The landscape and setting of Mornington Terrace have been substantially altered with the demolition of the semi-detached villas along the western side of Mornington Terrace with the widening of the rail cutting in 1900-1905.
 Demolition of eight houses (20-25 Mornington Terrace) at the southern end of the terrace following World War II bombing has also influenced the visual setting of 26-52 Mornington Terrace.
 Despite these considerable changes, Mornington Terrace still retains important architectural and communal values in its setting.
-The terrace is a strong visual element within the Camden Town with a long terrace of good quality early Victoria houses set within a relatively quiet residential road which is enhanced by tree planting and the surrounding roads of late Georgian and early Victorian houses. - 3.2.5 Key elements which contribute to the setting of Mornington Terrace are; the architectural uniformity of the terraced building, the strong visual boundary between street and houses defined by railing to a significant number of properties; an early, probably original, York stone pavement in front of the terrace with a significant number of surviving coal chutes to coal cellars beneath the footpath.
+The terrace is a strong visual element within the Camden Town with a long terrace of good quality early Victoria houses set within a relatively quiet residential road which is enhanced by tree planting and the surrounding roads of late Georgian and early Victorian houses. - 3.2.6 Key elements which contribute to the setting of Mornington Terrace are; the architectural uniformity of the terraced building, the strong visual boundary between street and houses defined by railing to a significant number of properties; an early, probably original, York stone pavement in front of the terrace with a significant number of surviving coal chutes to coal cellars beneath the footpath.
 Also, the slightly elevated ground floor entrance and the use of 'Palacefront' design and the presence of original sash windows with some later historic significant alterations to the glazing format in some buildings, which provides valuable evidential value for changes in window design as a result of fashion and technological development.
-The setting of 28 Mornington Terrace and the terrace as a whole is considered to make a SIGNIFICANT historic and aesthetic contribution to the heritage asset. - 3.2.6 Mornington Terrace is recognised as a KEY VIEW in the London Borough of Camden, Camden Town Conservation Area.
+The setting of 55 Mornington Terrace and the terrace as a whole is considered to make a SIGNIFICANT historic and aesthetic contribution to the heritage asset.

+3.2.7 Mornington Terrace is recognised as a KEY VIEW in the London Borough of Camden, Camden Town Conservation Area.